72 Biology

 The fields of Development and Evolution cannot be truly separated.
 When we study Developmental Biology we are mostly looking at a fine-tuned mechanical and genetic process that has been selected on for eons.
 Not only can evolution select on the final product – a working, fertile adult – but also can act at each developmental stage.
 It is easy to see how evolution acts through natural selection on adults, but how can it act on development itself?

-Female Biology by Jennifer Dever (CC BY-NC-ND)
+Female Biology by Jennifer Dever (CC BY-NC-ND).

 This is a textbook designed for an upper-level course in female biology.
 It focuses on the evolutionary underpinnings of the female sex and covers topics ranging from the genetic basis of sex to sexual selection.
 Female-specific health issues are also introduced.
 Readers should have a general knowledge of biology.

-Human Biology (CC-BY-NC)) by Christine Miller
+Human Biology by Christine Miller (CC-BY-NC).

 This textbook is ideal for an introductory level Human Biology course.
 It is aligned with the British Columbia Adult Basic Education learning outcomes for Provincial Level Biology, which is the equivalent of Grade 12 Anatomy and Physiology.
 This textbook begins with an introduction to sciences and the scientific method, and then addresses the human body in increasing scale: from biological molecules, to cells and tissues, to organs and all eleven organ systems; with an overarching focus on health.
 Each chapter begins and ends with a case study related to the chapter topic.
 The text employs clear writing, case studies for each chapter, interactive self-marking study activities, highlights of Indigenous knowledge and examples, pop-up glossary, and links to resources for extending learning.
 Images are meant to be inclusive and were chosen with equity/diversity/inclusion in mind.

-An Interactive Introduction to Organismal and Molecular Biology (CC BY-NC-SA) by Andrea Bierema
+An Interactive Introduction to Organismal and Molecular Biology by Andrea Bierema (CC BY-NC-SA).

 This textbook is interactive, meaning that although each chapter has text, they also have interactive HTML5 content, such as quizzes, simulations, interactive videos, and images with clickable hotspots.
 Students receive instant feedback when they complete the interactive content, and therefore, can learn and check their understanding all in one place.

-Introducing Mathematical Biology (CC BY) by Alex Best
+Introducing Mathematical Biology by Alex Best (CC BY).

 Mathematical modelling plays an increasingly important role in almost any area of life sciences, and this interactive textbook focuses on the areas of population ecology, infectious diseases, immunology and cell dynamics, gene networks and pharmacokinetics.
 It is aimed at anyone who is interested in learning about how to model biological systems, including undergraduate and postgraduate mathematics students who have not studied mathematical biology before, life-sciences students with an interest in modelling, and post-16 mathematics students interested in university-level material.
 Some mathematical knowledge is assumed, and the mathematical models used are all in the form of ordinary differential equations.

-Introduction to Systems Biology: Handout for Flipped-classroom Teaching (CC BY) by Thomas Sauter (author) and Marco Albrecht (author)
+Introduction to Systems Biology: Handout for Flipped-classroom Teaching by Thomas Sauter (author) and Marco Albrecht (author) (CC BY).

 This book is an introduction to the language of systems biology, which aims to facilitate the understanding of biochemical networks, metabolic modeling and system dynamics.
 This handout is all about self-paced learning, supports the flipped-classroom concept, and kick-starts with scientific evidence on studying.
 Each chapter comes with links to external YouTube videos, learning checklists, and Integrated real-world examples to gain confidence in thinking across scientific perspectives.
 The result is an integrated approach that opens a line of communication between theory and application, enabling readers to actively learn as they read.

-This is a Canadian created resourceLibrary Skills for 2nd Year Biological Sciences (CC BY) by Lauren Stieglitz
+This is a Canadian created resourceLibrary Skills for 2nd Year Biological Sciences by Lauren Stieglitz (CC BY).

 This tutorial covers the library skills required for students in 200-level Biological Sciences courses with these objectives: